Utkarsh2577/Retail_Sales_Analysis/README.md

 		LIMIT (5)
  '''

-Q9 Write a SQL query to find the number of unique customers who purchased items from each category:
+Q9 **Write a SQL query to find the number of unique customers who purchased items from each category**:
-'''SQL
+'''sql
 SELECT
 	   category,
       COUNT(DISTINCT(customer_id))